 Just what is sounds like.
 It's a pass that allows someone else you designate to fly with you as your companion for a set period of time.
 When you make your reservation on a Southwest Airlines flight, you can book your designated companion for free as long as there's space available on that flight.
 You pay taxes and fees for your companion.
 It's an awesome deal.

 How do I qualify for Southwest Airlines Companion Passes?

 First, you have to open up a Southwest Airlines Rapid Rewards Account, which is fast and easy to do.
-If you fly Southwest at all, you should definitely have a Rapid Rewards account because they have one of the best loyalty programs out there, in my opinion.
+If you fly Southwest at all, you should definitely have a Rapid Rewards account because they have a great loyalty program and miles earned never expire.
 You can qualify for the Southwest Airlines Companion Pass by accruing a certain number of points or a certain number of flights in a calendar year period.

-Yes, 100 one-way flights is a lot and obviously, to qualify for the Southwest Airlines Companion Pass with flights is probably only feasibly for you ultra frequent flyers out there.
-We qualified using points.
-Keep reading for specifics.
+Currently, Southwest requires a passenger to accrue 125,000 Rapid Rewards points or take 100 flights to receive the Companion Pass.
+Yes, 100 flights is a lot of flights and obviously, to qualify for the Southwest Airlines Companion Pass with flights is probably only attainable for ultra frequent flyers.
+We qualified using points, which is was attainable for us.